GashinRS/Dou-Dizhu-Monte-Carlo/README.md

 and was made with [RLCard](https://rlcard.org/).
 We also made a simple visual interface to play against the bot.

 For more detailed information about our implementaion, we also wrote a [paper](https://github.com/GashinRS/Dou-Dizhu-Monte-Carlo/blob/main/verslag.pdf).
-Please note however that this paper is writted in Dutch.
+Please note however that this paper is written in Dutch.